dsaradini/facile_backlog/facile_backlog/docs/src/FAQ.md

 --------------------------------------

 Stories are always tied to its original project, but can be associated to non project backlogs.
-This is the case when a stories is panned in an organization's iteration backlog.
+This is the case when a stories is panned in an organization's sprint backlog.

 When I archive a backlog, where the stories go?
 -----------------------------------------------